Managing CI policy

-You can also check or uncheck the boxes to post pull request comments (which requires a GitHub Token) or to block the build on findings.
+You can also toggle on and off the abilities to post pull request comments or to block the build on findings.
 Don't forget to click Save when you are finished editing!

 If you wish to take different actions for rules on the same project, create two different policies, and then attach both policies to the project in question on Dashboard > Projects.